 Type the entries into a word document and arrange them in chronological order.
 To do that, follow these steps:

-- Type the date in numeric form before each entry, for example, 2008/05/06.
-This will enable you to sort your gratitude list the earliest date to the most recent.
+- Type the date in the numeric form before each entry, for example, 2008/05/06.
+This will enable you to sort your gratitude list from the earliest date to the most recent.

 - Select your text in a bulleted list.